ibrafdj/expresss-mongodb-api/README.md

 # Express MongoDB API
 ## Description
-A REST API express server for CRUD operations in MongoDB.
+A test REST API Express server for CRUD operations in MongoDB.
 This application will accept HTTP requests to several routes and respond to those requests with either a Create, Read, Update, or Delete (CRUD) operation from the connected MongoDB database.

 ## How to install and run this application
 Make sure Node Package Manager (NPM) is installed in your system.
 Navigate to the express-mongodb-api folder and use terminal to run the following command to build the application: